qkniep/qkniep/README.md

 ### Hi there 👋

 - 🔭 Working on a Multi-Paxos implementation in Rust.
-- 🌱 Learning Docker, DevOps, Distributed Systems.
+- 🌱 Learning DevOps, Distributed Systems, Scala, Go.
 - 👯 Open to collaborate on projects regarding climate action.
 - 💼 Pursuing a M.Sc. in Computer Science.